CharlesDDDD/CharlesDDDD/README.md

 ### Hi there 👋

+- 🎓 B.Eng in Data Science@ECNU | Incoming MS ECE@Georgia Tech
+- 📝 Research Interest: Automatic Speech Recognition (ASR) and Processing | Natural Language Processing
+- 👯 I am looking for a Research Assistant Internship position and any further collaboration opportunities!
+- 📫 How to reach me: charlesdeng0609@gmail.com
+- ❤️ I am also keen on photography, directing videos and any sports games!
+Feel free to contact with me!

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=CharlesDDDD&count_private=true&show_icons=true&theme=algolia)](https://github.com/anuraghazra/github-readme-stats)
 <!--
 **CharlesDDDD/CharlesDDDD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.